 For a damn good sandwich: These three places are all very different, but they have one thing in common – a damn good sandwich.
 Paris Banh Mi Cafe & Bakery makes a delicious Vietnamese Banh Mi sandwich, along with fun teas, boba drinks and French pastries.
 Stasio’s Italian Deli has gourmet Italian subs, an Italian market, and is conveniently located next to Sideward Brewing and other favorites in The Milk District.
 Last but not least, Pom Pom’s Tea House & Sandwicheria has withstood the test of time.
 I went in college (years ago!) and still enjoy it today.
 They have something for everyone.
 P.S.
 You have to try the Mama Ling Ling’s Thanksgiving sandwich at least once in your life!

-For a casual, order at the counter spot: Black Bean Deli is a delicious Cuban cafe, Black Rooster Taqueria and Tako Cheena make great tacos, and Perla’s Pizza has creative gourmet pizzas – I especially love the Mr. Fun Guy for a white pizza or The Gabagool for a red pizza.
-The benefit of the latter three places is they’re very close walking distance to many of our favorite local bars you’ll find in my next post.
+For a casual, order at the counter spot: Black Bean Deli is a delicious Cuban cafe, and Black Rooster Taqueria and Tako Cheena make great tacos.
+The benefit of the taco spots is that they’re very close walking distance to many of our favorite local bars you’ll find in my Orlando Bar Guide.

 For a mix of adventurous and not adventurous eaters: For something a little different that not everyone can find at home where they live, The Greek Corner and Hawkers both offer an approachable but still interesting menu.
 At The Greek Corner, the portions are large so you get a lot of bang for your buck.
 In the past year, they extended their patio and added an awning for shade – definitely sit outside if you go here!
 At Hawkers, we also prefer to sit outside where it’s not as noisy.
 We love their Kunizakari Nigori Cup cold unfiltered sake, bulgogi beef skewers, and Hawkers wings in the spring onion ginger sauce.